bott-j/bott-j.github.io/_posts/2025-01-23-monte-carlo-method-of-integration.md

 The analytical solution will be used to compare with the numerical solution calculated in Python.

-In rectangular coordinates, the function to be integrated is:
+In rectangular coordinates, the function to be integrated is defined:

 {% highlight python %}